 Wilson found her second chance at breakout success as a member of the ensemble cast of the mid-season sitcom replacement "Happy Endings" (ABC, 2011- ).
 Starring alongside Elisha Cuthbert, Zachary Knighton, Adam Pally, Damon Wayans, Jr. and Eliza Coupe, Wilson played the chronically single Penny, a member of a close-knit group of friends whose dynamic is thrown into turmoil when two of their circle (Cuthbert and Knighton) end their romantic relationship.
 After a rocky start, during which the series was criticized as just another relationship/friends-hanging-out formulaic sitcom, "Happy Endings" began to find its rhythm, winning over both critics and audiences.
 Receiving much of the praise was Wilson, who was lauded for her fearless portrayal of the increasingly desperate, yet eternally optimistic Penny.

-All American Speakers is a speakers bureau and booking agency providing information on booking Casey Wilson for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Casey Wilson speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Casey Wilson for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Casey Wilson speaking fees, availability, speech topics and cost to hire for your next live or virtual event.